I'd like to visit The University of Texas at Austin and the Sarah and Ernest Butler School of Music. What should I do and where should I stay?

 I've completed the ApplyTexas application and listed music as my first-choice major.
 Is there anything else I need to do?

 Yes.
 Applying to The University of Texas at Austin as a music major is a two-part process.
-In addition to completing an application to the university's Office of Admissions, all prospective music majors are required to submit an additional application and letters of recommendation and complete an audition for the Butler School.
-In some cases, a prescreening audition or portfolio may also be required.
-You may find the application and instructions for applying as a music major on the Butler School of Music Undergraduate Admissions website.
+In addition to completing an application to the university's Office of Admissions, all prospective music majors are required to submit a second application directly to the Butler School.
+The Butler School of Music application will allow you to request an audition/interview date and upload letters of recommendation, prescreening materials, portfolios and résumés, as applicable to your program.

 Can I make an appointment to have my transcript evaluated for transfer credit?